 The mosquito-borne Zika virus has been around for decades, but there are no approved Zika vaccines available in the USA.
-However, these are several Zika vaccine candidates in various stages of a clinical study.
-Vaccine development research is ongoing to investigate the effects of Zika virus infection on pregnancy outcomes, strategies for prevention and control, and effects of infection on other neurological disorders in children and adults.
+However, there are several Zika vaccine candidates in various stages of a clinical study.

 Zika Vaccine Candidates

 Clinical trials involving candidate DNA and purified inactivated virus vaccines showed all were safe and well-tolerated in small studies and all induced neutralizing antibodies, although these studies varied by vaccine candidate and dosing regimen.
 These results suggest that a Zika vaccine can be developed.

 - TAK-426 (PIZV) is a purified, inactivated, alum-adjuvanted, whole Zika virus vaccine candidate.

 - MV-ZIKA-RSP Zika vaccine candidate launches phase 1 clinical trial.

 - mRNA-1893 contains an mRNA sequence encoding for the structural proteins of the Zika virus and is designed to cause cells to secrete virus-like particles, mimicking the response of the cell after natural infection.